jakehilton/netconnectionsmart/README.md

 connection_rate: only applicable if using a non-shotgun approach.
 Sets the rate that connections are tried.
 By default this is 200ms
 shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.

-It also has an event,INTERMEDIATE_EVT, that fires each time the event_msg is updated to notify the user that the message is ready for reading (event_msg).
-This is merly for convenience and will be depricated in favor of a better event model including the message.
+It also has an event,MSG_EVT, that fires to notify the user of an event in the class.